chumaky/datero-docs/docs/connectors/mssql.md

 ## Datero connection
 Open `Datero` web ui at [http://localhost](http://localhost) and click on the `MSSQL` entry in the the `Connectors` navigation section on the left.

+Enter any descriptive name in the `Description` field.
+For example, `MSSQL Server`.
 Enter `mssql_db` as the `Servername` value.
 This is that custom hostname that we specified when were launching `mssql` container in the `dm` network.
 This emulates external host connectivity.